Adrian Newey’s Best Race Cars, Ranked

 Win rate: 68 percent

 By 2013, Newey was chief technical officer at Red Bull and put in charge of the design team.
 His inspiration clearly remained undimmed.
 After a slow start (well, slow by Newey’s standards), Sebastian Vettel found his stride and ended the season by winning nine consecutive races in the Renault-powered RB9.
-The successive wins record set by Vettel still stands today.
+The successive wins record set by Vettel still stood until 2023, when Verstappen scored 10 in a row.

 Grand Prix Of Belgium Nigel Mansell adrian newey